 We awarded this facility a respectable grade in the area of nursing as well, with a grade of C. Our nursing grade includes a host of subcategories.
 The most heavily weighted factor is the amount of time nurses spend with residents.
 This facility provides only 0.4 hours of nursing care per resident daily.
 This is a somewhat uninspiring figure as it is well below average.
 Despite having low quantities of nursing care, this facility fared better in some of the quality-based metrics we assessed.
 In fact, it performed well in the area of minimizing its residents' pressure ulcers and major falls.

 Long-term Care Quality

-The next category we graded was long-term care, which turned out to be this nursing home's worst category.
-We gave this facility a D in this area.
-Facilities that receive this type of score in long-term care may not provide the kind of consistent 24/7 care that some other nursing homes provide.
-In addition to assessing the volume of care provided by nurses aids and other staff, we analyzed the number of residents vaccinated against pneumonia.
-Candidly, we were a bit worried that this facility administered the pneumonia vaccination to a relatively low 68.89764 percent of its residents.
-To our surprise, this facility actually fared well at keeping its patients out of the hospital.
-It had just 0.02 hospitalizations per one thousand long-term resident days, this nursing home had less hospitalizations than most nursing homes.
+The final area we looked at is long-term care, which proved to be this nursing home's worst area.
+We gave this nursing home a D in that category.
+Facilities that receive this type of score in long-term care likely don't provide the kind of consistent 24/7 care that some other facilities provide.
+One of the criteria we considered on top of nursing hours is vaccines.
+Candidly, we were a bit worried that this facility administered the pneumonia vaccination to a relatively low 65.74803 percent of its patients.
+Surprisingly, this place was actually able to limit hospitalizations.
+With just 0.02 hospitalizations per one thousand long-term resident days, this nursing home had less hospitalizations than most nursing homes.
 This was its best feature in this category.